-PVMF status codes are defined in pvmf_return_codes.h.
+Please refer the pvmf_return_codes.pdf document for the complete list of error status codes.
 PVPlayer engine specific error code would be in the range from 1024 to 8191 as specified by PVPlayerErrorEventType enum in pv_player_interface.h.
-The UUID for PVPlayer engine specific error code collection and event codes are defined in pv_player_interface.h as PVPlayerErrorInfoEventTypesUUID.
+The UUID for PVPlayer engine specific error code collection and event codes is defined as PVPlayerErrorInfoEventTypesUUID.